 MBN contains multiple hidden layers and an output layer (Fig. \ref{fig:1}).
-Each hidden layer is a group of mutually independent $k$-centers clusterings; each $k$-centers clustering has $k$ output units, each of which indicates one cluster; the output units of all $k$-centers clusterings are concatenated as the input of their upper layer.
+Each hidden layer consists of a group of mutually independent $k$-centroids clusterings; each $k$-centroids clustering has $k$ output units, each of which indicates one cluster; the output units of all $k$-centroids clusterings are concatenated as the input of their upper layer.
 The output layer is PCA.

-Parameter $k$ should be as large as possible at the bottom layer and be smaller and smaller along with the increase of the number of layers until a predefined smallest $k$ is reached.\footnote{Parameter $k$ cannot be too small.
-See Section \ref{subsec:typical} for a recommended smallest value of $k$.}
+The network is gradually narrowed from bottom up, which is implemented by setting parameter $k$ as large as possible at the bottom layer and be smaller and smaller along with the increase of the number of layers until a predefined smallest $k$ is reached.